 Many people will need a tooth extraction at some point in their lives.
 When decay, gum disease, or facial injuries damage teeth, they can sometimes be repaired and saved.
 In other cases, the only way to prevent further problems is to remove the tooth completely.
 Oral and maxillofacial surgeons are experts at extracting problem teeth.
 Additionally, for patients who wish to replace their extracted teeth, our surgeons — Drs.
-Engel, R. Stern, Simos, and M. Stern — are all specialists in permanent tooth replacements such as dental implants.
+Engel, R. Stern, Simos, M. Stern, and Tanchyk — are all specialists in permanent tooth replacements such as dental implants.

 Teeth extractions are some of the most common dental procedures patients see us for at Oral Surgery Group.
 If your dentist refers you to one of our offices in New Brunswick, NJ, East Brunswick, NJ, or Middlesex, NJ, you can rest assured that your procedure will be performed by an experienced professional.